Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 We recommend to test all the customization, specially the following elements:

 - Views
 - Email templates
 - Reports
 - Server actions and automated actions
 - Changes in the standard workflows
+- Computed fields

 We also encourage to write automated tests to save time during the testing iterations, increase the test coverage, and ensure that the changes and fixes introduced do not break the existing flows.